oracle/node-oracledb/doc/api.md

 SQL and PL/SQL statements may contain bind parameters, indicated by colon-prefixed identifiers or numerals.
 These indicate where separately specified values are substituted when the statement is executed.
+Bind variables can be used to substitute data but not the text of the statement.
 Bind parameters are also called bind variables.

 Using bind parameters is recommended in preference to constructing SQL or PL/SQL statements by string concatenation.
 This is for performance